Guitar history: from spanish and classical to electric guitar

-History: The predecessors of the classical or Spanish guitar
+History: The predecessors of the Classical or Spanish Guitar

 To start talking about the history of the guitar, we must start with its predecessors.
-The instrument derives from the vihuela and the Spanish guiterna of the 15th and 16th centuries, from which the baroque guitar of the 17th and 18th centuries later emerged and then the modern or Spanish classical guitar of the mid-19th century.
+The instrument derives from the vihuela and the Spanish guiterna of the 15th and 16th centuries, from which later emerged the baroque guitar of the 17th and 18th centuries and then the modern or Spanish classical guitar of the mid-19th century.

-Antonio de Torres Jurado, the inventor of the Spanish or classical guitar
+Antonio de Torres Jurado, the inventor of the Spanish or Classical Guitar

-Vicente Gómez Martínez Espinel
+Vicente Gomez Martinez Espinel

 Better known as Vicente Espinel, he was a Spanish priest, writer and musician of the Spanish Golden Age, in 1500 AD, responsible and famous for giving the guitar its fifth string, adding a lower string to the four existing at that time.